sanderele1/dat500-sansar-v2/README.md

 > Note: This could be made much more efficient by simply calculating the few border windows on the second pass, and not all of them again.
 You could then do a simple append, instead of a complicated join (as positions should be unique).

-#### `convert-spark-hadoop-window.ipynb` - Spark
+### `convert-spark-hadoop-window.ipynb` - Spark
 A simple job which just converts from Spark's sequence format, to base 64 encoded pickled objects, which hadoop understands easily.

 We just pickle the whole object (key and value), base 64 encode it, and save each object as a line in a textfile using `RDD.saveAsTextFile()`.

-#### `hbase_insert.py` - Hadoop
+### `hbase_insert.py` - Hadoop

 This job computes LSH hashes of all of the windows, produced by `sliding-window.ipynb`, and inserts them into a HBase database.
 HBase insertion happens in parallel, on hadoop.
 Please refer to the section [LSH Embedding format] for how LSH is calculated.

 We designed the hadoop table format to be idempotent when inserting, in case of errors causing partial insertion.
 We are able to restart the jobs that were not completed, and re-run them.
 If something get's inserted twice, it will simply overwrite the old value (essentially doing nothing).)

+HBase doesn't have a schema per-se, you only need to decide upon "column-families" when creating a table.
+You can then re-use these column-families for as many columns in a row you want.
+Every row can have different columns, and are independent.
+It's with the column families you can decide things like bloom filters, version history, etc...
+So to insert a row, you need a row key, and a list of columns (which consists of a column family, a column qualifier, and a value).
+We use the fact that each row can be looked upon like a dictionary in our table design.

 Datasketch requires two types of storage, a dictionary of lists, and a dictionary of sets.
 We need the ability to insert values into a given key, and to look up the values of that key, for the dictionary of lists.
-This is implemented in HBase by giving the key as the row-key, and the values are encoded as row qualifiers.
-Row value is left empty.
+This is implemented in HBase by giving the key as the row-key, and the values are encoded as column qualifiers.
+Column value is left empty.
 If the same key-value pair is inserted multiple times, it will just overwrite the last one without issue.
 Due to the idempotent design of insertion, we can skip the write-ahead log, as if a container fails, we can just re-run that container.

 The dictionary of sets was implemented ontop of the dictionary of lists.